-$^{^{18}}$ Free lunch, limited English, and special education measures are missing in some years.
+17Free lunch, limited English, and special education measures are missing in some years.
 I set each to zero if missing, and include indicators for missing values (as well as class- and school-year means of these) in X.

-19Following CFR-I, the regression is weighted by the number of students in the school-grade-subject-year cell; standard errors are clustered at the school-cohort level; and classrooms with teachers not seen in other years are omitted from both dependent and independent variables.
+18Following CFR-I, the regression is weighted by the number of students in the schoolgrade-subject-year cell; standard errors are clustered at the school-cohort level; and class-